 Storage Subscription.
 If you have purchased the Divorce.com Storage subscription, Divorce.com will electronically store your documents and data for easy data recovery.
 Customers using Divorce.com Storage are encouraged to keep original copies of their documents in a secure location.
 Notice that by canceling Storage subscription you give Divorce.com permission to delete all your data from our storage.

 Fees.
-When you purchase a subscription, you will be charged in accordance with the billing terms in effect at the time of your initial purchase.
+If you purchase a subscription, you will be charged in accordance with the billing terms in effect at the time of your initial purchase.
 If you purchase a subscription that is charged in full on purchase, in each renewal period for that subscription, you must pay the total cost of the next subscription period by the first day of that period.
 For each subscription, your charge remains for each subscription period no matter if you access the services or Site during any subscription term.
 In other words, EVEN IF YOU DO NOT USE THE SUBSCRIPTION, INCLUDING ACCESSING QUESTIONNAIRES, SUPPORT SERVICES, OR OTHER BENEFITS, YOU ARE RESPONSIBLE FOR SUBSCRIPTION FEES UNTIL YOU CANCEL YOUR SUBSCRIPTION OR IT IS OTHERWISE TERMINATED.

 Billing.
 You must provide valid credit card information at the time of purchase to allow payment for the initial membership term of a subscription.